Are you interested in learning more about a Coverdell Education Savings Account?

 Coverdell ESAs were originally referred to as Education Individual Retirement Accounts.
 In the 1990s, they were named after the late Senator Paul Coverdell, a Georgia Republican who pushed for a new way for families to pay for college.
 They share some similarities with IRAs — a savings account for retirement that also has tax advantages.
 Like the IRA, the Coverdell ESA has a maximum annual contribution and income restrictions.

-Account beneficiaries must be under age 18.
+Account beneficiaries must be under age 18 or be a special needs beneficiary.
 Anyone can open an account for a child — you do not have to be related to them.
 Other rules concerning Coverdell accounts include:

 - Total contributions to a single beneficiary cannot exceed $2,000 per year across all their Coverdell accounts.